Google: Growth

 In 2003, after outgrowing two other locations, the company leased an office complex from Silicon Graphics, at 1600 Amphitheatre Parkway in Mountain View, California.
-The complex became known as the Googleplex, a play on the word googolplex, the number one followed by a googol zeroes.
+The complex became known as the Googleplex, a play on the word googolplex, the number one followed by a googol of zeroes.
 Three years later, Google bought the property from SGI for $319 million.
 By that time, the name "Google" had found its way into everyday language, causing the verb "google" to be added to the Merriam-Webster Collegiate Dictionary and the Oxford English Dictionary, denoted as: "to use the Google search engine to obtain information on the Internet".
 The first use of the verb on television appeared in an October 2002 episode of Buffy the Vampire Slayer.